Water scarcity in India: Groundwater extraction and irrigation

 India is the world's biggest groundwater user, extracting 251 e9m3 of groundwater in 2010, compared to 112 e9m3 of groundwater extracted by the United States.
 From 2007 to 2017, the continued exploitation of groundwater caused the groundwater level in India to decrease by 61 percent, according to the Central Ground Water Board (CGWB).
 The unmonitored and unregulated extraction of groundwater has diminished and contaminated the water resources, and therefore threatens the people who depend on these water sources for their daily needs.

-According to a report by NITI Ayog in 2018, “the country was suffering from the worst water crisis in the history”.
-The report also pointed out that 21 Indian cities will run out of ground water by 2020.
+According to a report by NITI Aayog published in June 2018, at least 21 major Indian cities, including the capital New Delhi were set to completely run out of groundwater by 2020, based on the estimates of annual groundwater replenishment and its extraction without taking into account the groundwater availability in the deeper aquifers.
+Since the report, there have been reports of ground water shortage in the listed cities like Bangalore, Chennai and New Delhi.
+However since the initial report, there has also been variations in groundwater levels.
+Bangalore, for example, experienced replenished ground water levels in 2021 due to COVID lockdown induced reduced demand and significantly increased rainfall.
+However, this rise in ground water level is not considered to be a reversal of the downward trend.
+Bangalore is reporting ground water shortage again in 2023.
+The Ministry of Jal Shakti (MoJS) has since published a press release on the updated information of groundwater levels as of 2020 and the steps taken to avoid the situation, including artificial groundwater recharge, water harvesting and aquifer mapping and management programs.
+The 2018 report also noted that approximately 200,000 people die in India each year due to the lack of access to safe drinking water.

-Groundwater meets more than half of the country’s need of water supply, and nearly 89% of the groundwater extracted in India is used for irrigation.
+Groundwater meets more than half of the country's need of water supply, and nearly 89% of the groundwater extracted in India is used for irrigation.
 The traditional techniques of irrigation are also to blame for the water crisis as they result in a majority of water loss and evaporation during the irrigation process.